CortexAG/CortexDB-MicroStrategy-Connector/README.md

 MicroStrategy connector (Prototype)
 ===================================

+You'll find the German translation in the [same folder](./README-de.md).

 The Connector for [MicroStrategy](https://www.microstrategy.com/) allows the connection between a configured CortexDB with CortexUniplex and the [MicroStrategy analytics tools](https://www.microstrategy.com/).

 Requirements